luiscarlos63/Zero_Risc/README.md

 Zero Risc is a security driven hardware module writen in Verilog.
 This module implements an hardware-base Control Flow Integrity for a target RISC-V soft CPU core.
 The used core is call Simple System developed by Ibex.

-This project emerged from a college proposed project topic, wich itself came from the *RISC-V Soft CPU Security Contest by Thales and Microchip Technology* https://github.com/ThalesGroup/RISC-V-IoT-Contest
+This project emerged from a college proposed project topic, which itself came from the *RISC-V Soft CPU Security Contest by Thales and Microchip Technology* https://github.com/ThalesGroup/RISC-V-IoT-Contest

 ## Objectives